If you are currently seeing the HTTP 500 internal server error in WordPress message when you try to access your site, we know how you feel.

 Common Solutions to Fix WordPress Internal Server Error

-To use most of the solutions in this section, you would need to access your website files using file transfer protocol.
+To use most of the solutions in this section, you would need to access your website files using the File Transfer Protocol.
 This FTP video guide shows you how to access your files via FTP using FileZilla FTP Client.

 When you have successfully accessed your files, FileZilla should look like this: